What is an Annual Credit Review?

 In the commercial lending industry, credit review takes the form of an account monitoring, where the lender reviews current outstanding loans on a periodic basis, either quarterly, semi-annually, or annually.
 The goal of the review is to ensure that all the outstanding loans were provided according to the company’s standards and rules.
 The lender also verifies the non-deterioration of creditworthiness of the borrowers with outstanding credit lines.

-- An annual credit review is an annual assessment conducted by lenders and creditors on customers with an outstanding loan or credit lines.
+- An annual credit review is an annual assessment conducted by lenders and creditors on customers with an outstanding loan or credit line.

 - The findings of the credit review help the lender make a decision on whether to extend credit or cease extending credit to the borrower.